DPZ Investors Have Opportunity to Lead Domino's Pizza, Inc. Securities Fraud Lawsuit

-BENSALEM, Pa., Oct.
-7, 2024 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Domino's Pizza, Inc. ("Domino's" or the "Company") (NYSE: DPZ).
+LOS ANGELES, Oct.
+9, 2024 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Domino's Pizza, Inc. ("Domino's" or the "Company") (NYSE: DPZ).

 Class Period: December 7, 2023 – July 17, 2024